deftio/fifostr/README.md

 ```
 note that as of this writing pydoc generates its output in the current directory and doesn't seem to be pipeable to another.

 naming as fifostr vs FifoStr --> since the other collections are lowercase it seemed more natural even though some Python conventions refer to naming classes with MixedCase.
-No real pref here just seemed the best fit at the time inline with this *is* a collection
+No real pref here just seemed the best fit at the time since this *is* a collection

 ### License
 Opensource for all purposes as long as attribution is given.